Konstantin Kilimnik: Employment by Manafort

 Around 2010, Kilimnik collaborated with Rinat Akhmetshin when the Washington-based lobbyist was trying to sell a book disparaging one of Yanukovych's opponents.

 Kilimnik and Manafort actively assisted Ukrainian oligarchs and Russian oligarchs who are close to the Kremlin and Vladimir Putin.
 Also, they worked to ensure that Viktor Yanukovych and his Party of Regions would reduce and eventually sever Ukraine's ties to the United States and Europe so that Ukraine would become much closer to Russia, the Kremlin, and Vladimir Putin.

 In a February 22, 2017, interview with Christopher Miller of Radio Free Europe, Kilimnik explained the existence of a peace effort between Russia and Ukraine called the "Mariupol Plan" in which Viktor Yanukovych would return as president of Russia's illegally controlled regions and Crimea in Ukraine.
 Andriy Artemenko's peace plan was known as the "New initiative for Peace".

 In 2017, Kilimnik helped Manafort write an op-ed for a Kyiv newspaper.
 A journalist in Ukraine, Oleg Voloshyn, has disputed this assertion stating that he and Manafort wrote the op-ed and that he e-mailed the rough draft to Kilimnik.
 The op-ed may have violated a gag order issued against Manafort by a US court and may have been a breach of Manafort's bail conditions.

-In 2018, CNBC reported Kilimnik to be variously "described as a fixer, translator or office manager to President Donald Trump’s ex-campaign chairman, Paul Manafort.
+In 2018, CNBC reported Kilimnik to be variously "described as a fixer, translator or office manager to Donald Trump’s ex-campaign chairman, Paul Manafort.